Introduction

 If you are exploring ways to move Salesforce data into a warehouse or analytics platform, the right ETL solution can save time and ensure reliability.
 Some tools focus on batch-based jobs, while others provide real-time streaming capabilities with stronger guarantees on data integrity.
 Below are five of the most effective ETL tools for Salesforce, each offering different strengths depending on your requirements.

-Estuary’s Salesforce connector uses Bulk API 2.0 for efficient initial backfills and REST API for ongoing syncs.
-It also includes built-in handling for formula fields, custom objects, and schema changes, reducing the complexity that teams usually face with Salesforce pipelines.
+Estuary’s Salesforce connector uses Bulk API 2.0 for high-speed initial backfills and REST API for continuous updates.
+It automatically refreshes formula fields, handles custom objects, and adapts to schema changes, ensuring that your CRM data stays accurate and analytics-ready without manual intervention.

-- Wide destination support: Sync Salesforce data to Snowflake, BigQuery, Databricks, ClickHouse, PostgreSQL, and more.
+- Broad ecosystem support: Sync Salesforce data to Snowflake, BigQuery, Databricks, ClickHouse, PostgreSQL, and more.

 👉 Ready to try it?
-Start syncing Salesforce data with Estuary Flow today.
+Start syncing Salesforce data with Estuary today.

 2. Fivetran